MobilityData/gtfs.org/docs/documentation/schedule/components/fares.md

 </div>

 ### Sample data
-The following table illustrates a system that distinguishes between express routes and local routes, corresponding to different fare products.
-Currently, GTFS offers two methods to model this: one is using [`networks.txt` + `route_networks.txt`], and the other is `routes.network_id`.
+The following table shows a system that categorizes routes into express and local categories, each associated with distinct fare products.

 **Using `networks.txt` + `route_networks.txt`**